Gardening is a valuable activity that benefits kids in many ways, and helps them grow alongside the plants they care for.

 Gardening goes beyond the basics of seed + soil = plant and is valuable activity for kids to enjoy while spending time outside.
 Along the way, they’ll reap unanticipated benefits and develop alongside the plants they are caring for.
 So let’s get outside and grow something together!

 Now that you know the benefits of gardening with kids, it’s time to get started!
 Here are two resources to help:

 Square Foot Gardening with Kids: A Practical Guide

 Don’t miss our post, How Square Foot Gardening Gets Kids Started on Planning and Growing an Edible Garden.
 We’ve included step-by-step instructions for this simple, kid-friendly approach to establishing your own kitchen garden.

 Kids’ Garden Planner

 Our Garden Planner is a great tool to use when getting your kids involved in gardening.
 Using the square foot gardening method, it helps kids visualize and plan their future garden and makes the process fun!
 Whether you’re a beginner or an experienced gardener, you’ll enjoy the visual promise of this planner.

 For other springtime outdoor activities, read 36 Spring Outdoor Activities for Kids (low- to no-prep).
-Then head over to our shop and check out our Spring Outdoor Activity Bundle and many scavenger hunt options.
+Then head over to our shop and check out our Spring Outdoor Activity Bundle and Spring Outdoor Activity Pack and many scavenger hunt options.